KoenZomers/RingApi/README.md

 ## Version History

+0.4.2.1 - released January 22, 2020

+- Fixed an issue where `session.GetDoorbotsHistory(startDate, endDate)` could end up in an endless loop

 0.4.2.0 - released January 2, 2020

 - Added method `GetLatestSnapshot` to retrieve a snapshot from a doorbot